-In His Own Words, second edition
+In His Own Words new second edition,

 by Harvey Milk